gap-packages/gap-packages.github.io/index.md

 {% endfor %}
 </ul>

-## GAP packages hosted elsewhere on GitHub
+## Packages hosted elsewhere on GitHub
 * [AssociationSchemes](https://github.com/jesselansdown/AssociationSchemes) ([Homepage](https://jesselansdown.github.io/AssociationSchemes)): A GAP package for working with association schemes and homogeneous coherent configurations
 * [BruhatDecomposition](https://github.com/danielrademacher/BruhatDecomposition2): Computes the Bruhat decomposition of matrices in classical groups
 * [The CAP project](https://homalg-project.github.io/CAP_project/): The GAP package CAP and packages using it